-Understanding how much fat that you have to lose is a surprising important weight loss detail that is often overlooked and misunderstood.
-Yes, it is true that nearly two thirds of our population are considered to be overweight with an estimated 45 million Americans confessing to be on a diet for up to six months each year.
+Understanding how much fat that you have to lose is a surprisingly important weight loss detail that is often overlooked and misunderstood.
+Yes, it is true that nearly two-thirds of our population is considered to be overweight with an estimated 45 million Americans confessing to being on a diet for up to six months each year.
 And, even during the off years when it appears the dieting craze is down nationwide, many people still feel that they need to shed pounds and inches if they expect to become the person they truly want to be.

 So, how much fat do you have (not need) to lose?

 One of the main reasons that so many dieters are frustrated by failed attempts at losing weight may lie in a basic lack of knowledge as well as the tremendous amount of misinformation that is out there.
 Years ago researchers released their findings that a pound of unwanted fat contains about 3,500 calories.
 From that generalized assumption, people quickly did the math and concluded that by physically burning or reducing the consumption of 500 calories a day would equate to losing a pound a week.
 This has since been adopted as the "Rule of Thumb" for weight loss.